When would you like us to call you?

 These can occur during a relatively normal delivery, as well as by foetal distress in the womb or birth canal or by a traumatic assisted delivery or medical negligence – for example if the newborn is not handled carefully by midwives or obstetricians.
 Call us if you have a query about your potential to make a claim.

 There are multiple potential causes including oxygen deprivation, jaundice, physical trauma during labour and delivery, and maternal infections.
 Injuries of this kind can result in a number of disabilities and psychological issues, which vary in severity.
-Call now for a free assessment of your situation.
+Call now for an assessment of your situation.

 Spinal cord injuries in newborns are serious and often life threatening.
 Damage to the spine during the birth can result in malformation such a spina bifida.
 If it is due to medical negligence before, during or after delivery call now to find out more about your potential to make a claim.